Updated: May 24

 A jury in Los Angeles awarded a whistleblower more than $25 million in a wrongful termination lawsuit after he was fired for exposing a Minnesota medical device company's fraudulent pricing practices and surgeon kickbacks.

 Steven Babyak won his case in Los Angeles Superior Court against his former employer, St. Paul-based Cardiovascular Systems Inc., for both whistleblower intimidation and wrongful termination.
 The jury on this case awarded $2.7 million in compensatory damages for missed earnings in the past and future and $22.4 million in punitive damages due to wrongful termination.

-"CSI dismissed our client after he informed upper management of an alleged kickback system to doctors," Babyak's Los Angeles employment attorneys, said in a statement.
+"CSI dismissed our client after he informed upper management of an alleged kickback system to doctors," Babyak's Los Angeles Employment Lawyers, said in a statement.
 "We are hopeful that the CSI board of directors would take firm action against the executives who wrongfully terminated Mr. Babyak and then attempted to cover it up."

 In a tweet, CSI said, "CSI is committed to fair corporate practices throughout the organization."
 "The company claimed that the wrongful termination lawsuit wasn't fair in terms of fault, compensatory damages, and punitive damages, as well as the appropriateness and duration of punitive damages."
 They intend to appeal the court's decision.

 Babyak was a regional sales manager in the southwest United States for CSI, which produces and markets drugs to treat peripheral and coronary artery disease.
 He had five sales managers reporting to him.